Saturday, November 1 - People’s Mass at Broadview Detention Center

 Broadview Detention Center, 1930 Beach St, Broadview, IL 60155

-• Please bring pictures of those detained or disappeared.
-Wear comfortable walking shoes and your yellow CSPL t-shirts!
+• Dress warmly and wear your yellow CSPL t-shirts!
 If you don’t have one, we will have extra on site.
-Bring rosaries, water, and chairs.
-Be prepared for weather: umbrellas and ponchos.

 • Parking: Lots have been secured on Lexington St. and Beach St. Drive toward the detention center and look for marshals, who will guide you into a lot.